kgroveshok/z80-homebrew/DEV-DIARY.md

 * DONE Saved setting to enable/disable auto load of words from block 0 as part of auto start
 * DONE Add a flag to block 0 to include the bank id to exec at startup
 * DONE Add a flag to block 0 to include the file id to exec at startup

-* TODO Save auto run flags to block 0 on bank 1 and not on currently selected device

-* TODO Add auto run of selected file.
+* DONE Add auto run of selected file.
 Prompt and running load but crashes on 'ret'.
 Even if moved before main autoload still crashes.
+Got it. storage_read fail has something on stack
-* TODO EXEC and STKEXEC not evaluating???? is COLN def non re-entrant? does it care about existing setups?
+* DONE EXEC and STKEXEC not evaluating???? is COLN def non re-entrant? does it care about existing setups?
 EXEC is OK but STKEXEC not working?
 Stack appears messed up.
 Where is it going wrong?
-* TODO Can't use EXEC in code so need another way to trigger stack eval.
+* DONE Can't use EXEC in code so need another way to trigger stack eval.
 Make EXEC to take a count of strings?

+* TODO stack imbalance on storage_read.
+Needs a pop of de if no record found.
+Have added code watch for further issues

+* TODO Save auto run flags to block 0 on bank 1 and not on currently selected device
+* TODO Add a flag to block 0 to decide if the auto startup prompt is given and/or run

 * TODO reduce some of the stack sizes, loops and ret might be a bit too big.
 Then extend the main data stack

-* TODO Add a flag to block 0 to decide if the auto startup prompt is given and/or run
 * TODO Add scroll down indicator to menu code
 * TODO Stop menu scrolling past last item
 * TODO for auto run storage include a CHAIN feature
 * TODO Cant use special chars in quoted strings???
 Why?
 Emit works for the char code.
 * TODO Saved setting to enable/disable auto start
 * TODO Saved setting to select words to auto load from storage
 * TODO Add to start up a list of what storage labels are seen